-by Jenny Searight
+by Tracy Searight

 Hello, my name is Jenny Searight and several years ago I came to Western PA with my family.
 This year I am taking on the challenge of achieving my silver award with the girl scouts.
 I am working to help preserve the history of Delmont.
 This is my page devoted to putting all Delmont history in one source available to the public.
 If you have any information that can help me in my research please contact me so that I can document it for future generations.